-I am the Course Leader of the BA (Hons) Contemporary Media Practice (CMP) course at the University of Westminster.
-BA CMP has a specialist interdisciplinary focus and is one of the longest-running undergraduate media courses in the UK.
+I am the Course Leader of BA Contemporary Media Practice at the University of Westminster.
+Contemporary Media Practice has a specialist interdisciplinary focus and is one of the longest-running undergraduate media courses in the UK.

-My research is concerned with the role of accelerated culture in global youth scenes and subcultures, especially electronic dance music.
+My research is concerned with the impact of accelerated culture on global youth scenes and subcultures, especially in the context of electronic music.
 I carried out my PhD thesis, Renegade Hardware: Speed, Technology and Cultural Practice in Drum ‘n’ Bass Music, between 2005 and 2009.
-I am also a researcher on the Bass Culture project; a three-year Arts Council England-funded research project involving Goldsmiths University and the University of Westminster, whose key aim is to examine the impact of Jamaican and Jamaican-influenced music on British culture.
+I am also interested in fan communities based on the archiving and collection of obsolete and residual electronic media.

 One of my key roles as Course Leader is to coordinate the critical and conceptual framework of the programme.
 I am extremely fortunate to be leading a programme with such an established and distinctive identity as a specialist interdisciplinary media production degree, which provides students with a diverse practical media production education that focuses on transferable skills across screen-based and digital media.